by anthony on 12/20/11 at 7:39 pm

 Version 10, 11

 Many might argue that doing bad designs are useful because it helps justify the good designs.
-In comparison, a bad design can justify a good design, but it certainly isn’t needed to do so.
-Good design speaks for itself.
-It’s hugely inefficient and painful for both clients and designers when they go down a path that ignores simplicity and practicality.
-The client ends up wasting a lot of money, and the designer ends up wasting a lot of time.
-And both end up wasting a lot of energy that they could better spend on other projects.
+A bad design can justify a good design, but it certainly isn’t needed to do so.
+Good design speaks for itself if the designer can speak for it.
+It’s inefficient and frustrating for clients and designers to go down a path that ignores simplicity and practicality.
+The client ends up wasting money, and the designer ends up wasting time.

-If the designer is uncertain about the simple and practical design they already have and feels the need to complicate it just so they’re sure their design is good, then that designer does not understand what makes good design.
+If the designer is uncertain about the simple and practical design they have and feels the need to complicate it just so they’re sure their design is accepted, then that designer does not understand how to justify his design.
 It is simplicity and practicality that will always win in the end.
-Move with its current, and you’ll have no trouble reaching a great design.
+Move with its current, and you’ll have little trouble reaching a great design.
 Fight it, and you’ll find yourself in an uphill battle running against time.